Girl Talk (magazine)

-Girl Talk is a magazine in Britain.
-Immediate Media Company publishes the magazine, which is nationally distributed.
+Girl Talk is a British teen magazine published by Immediate Media Company.
 The target audience are girls from the ages of 7 to 12.

 History and profile

 Girl Talk was started in 1995.
 According to the U.K. magazine distribution website: Girl Talk is placed under the children’s category and is dubbed as a magazine that has “…got all the latest gossip about your favorite celebrities, fascinating features on the things that are important to you and brilliant posters for your wall.”
 It also states that Girl Talk distributes twenty six issues per year.
 The magazine is the U.K.`s oldest publication for girls in the 7-12 age group and is edited by Bea Appleby.
 Appleby has recently suggested that she would like the magazine to make a positive difference in the lives of girls, while still being appealing to young girls' attraction to gendered interests such as celebrity culture and beauty.
 In order to endorse female strength and intelligence, the magazine promotes its five messages in every issue which are as follows: